GLIDE-LLC/docs/glide-accessibility-framework/README.md

 <br>

-WP Engine environemts workflow for **version control** of Glide projects.
+Complete framework for ensuring **Accessibility** of Glide projects.

-This document explains what is the purpose of each environment type and why and how to use it in development workflow.

-This document also deals with all rules that have to be followed when working with different types of environments in WP Engine account.
+This framework includes guidelines according to `WCAG 2.0` & `WCAG 2.1` `Level A`.
+These rules must be followed to make Glide projects accessible.

+This document breaks it down to the responsibility level, making it easier for everyone to implement overall accessibility framework.
+This docoment lists

 <br>
 <br>